Regularization Methods for SDP Relaxations in Large Scale Polynomial Optimization: Regularization methods

-When $\mc{K}=\mc{S}_+^N$ is a single semidefinite cone, the convergence of Algorithm~\ref{alg:Newton-CG} has been discussed in \cite[Theorems~3.5, 4.1,4.2]{ZST08}.
-These results could be generalized naturally to the cone $\mc{K}$ of block diagonal positive semidefinite matrices.
+When $\mc{K}=\mc{S}_+^N$ is a single product, the convergence of Algorithm~\ref{alg:Newton-CG} has been discussed in \cite[Theorems~3.5, 4.1, 4.2]{ZST08}.
+These results could be readily generalized to $\mc{K}$ being a product of several semidefinite cones.
 The specifics about the convergence are beyond the scope of this paper.
 We refer to \cite{MPRW,Roc76CO,Roc76MOR,ZST08}.

-Algorithm~\ref{BPM:Ksdp} and \ref{alg:Newton-CG} are basically specifications of Algorithm~\ref{regalg:MPRW}.
-Generally Algorithm~\ref{BPM:Ksdp} has slower convergence than Algorithm~\ref{alg:Newton-CG} does, because it is a gradient type method while the latter is a Newton type method.
-They have similar performance when computing eigenvalue decompositions is not expensive.
-However, when eigenvalue decompositions are expensive to compute, Algorithm~\ref{BPM:Ksdp} usually takes more time because it requires computing more eigenvalue decompositions.
-In large scale polynomial optimization, the matrices often have big dimension, and hence Algorithm~\ref{alg:Newton-CG} is more suitable.
-So in later sections, the numerical experiments are mainly based on using Algorithm~\ref{alg:Newton-CG}.